 - Leave Loading percentage - Used to automatically apply leave loading, such as annual leave loading;

-- Leave Category Type - There is a drop down box to choose from 'Standard' or 'Long Service Leave';
+- Leave Category Type - There is a drop down box to choose from 'Standard', 'Long Service Leave' or 'Personal/Carer's Leave'.
+N.B.
+If 'Personal/Carer's Leave' is selected the fields Automatically Accrues and Standard Allowance will be pre-populated and locked, ie cannot be edited.

 - Employee Leave Balance - There is a drop down box to choose from 'Tracked' or 'Not tracked'.